Hiking in the Mourne Mountains

 The temperate climate makes Ireland a perfect year-round walking destination for adventure tourists.
-In any case, always remember that there is no such thing as bad weather just unsuitable clothing.
-Pack a layer of rain clothing and you are good to go.
-If the weather is poor don’t be afraid to cancel your hike and do some other walk, maybe a low-level walk – it would be a shame to miss the incredible view due to clouds hanging over the valley.
+If the weather is poor, don’t be afraid to cancel your hike and do another walk, maybe a low-level walk – it would be a shame to miss the incredible view due to clouds hanging over the valley.
+In any case, always remember that there is no such thing as bad weather, just unsuitable clothing.
+Pack a layer of rain clothing, and you are good to go.

 Peninsulas galore: places between land and sea

-- Dingle Peninsula: Dunmore Head, at the very tip of the peninsula marks Ireland westernmost point.
+- Dingle Peninsula: Dunmore Head, at the very tip of the peninsula, marks Ireland westernmost point.
 Off the shore lay the Blasket Islands, a hikers’ and walkers’ paradise.
-It’s just a short ferry ride away, ideal for a short day trip!
+It’s just a short ferry ride away, ideal for a quick day trip!
 In addition to its spectacular views of the typical Irish landscape, Dingle scores with its historical buildings like Gallarus Oratory and Wedge Tombs.

-- Iveragh Peninsula: Located in the south of Ireland, it is not only the largest peninsula of the island but also home to the highest point in Ireland, the Carrauntoohil.
+- Iveragh Peninsula: Located in the south of Ireland, it is the largest peninsula of the island and home to the highest point in Ireland, the Carrauntoohil.
+Shaped by glaciers and volcanos, the Iveragh Peninsula is fantastic for adventures.
 Walkers and hikers can expect a rugged landscape of high geological importance.
-Shaped by glaciers and volcanos, the Iveragh Peninsula is an amazing place for adventures.

 - Sheep’s Head Peninsula: Far off the beaten tracks, Sheep’s Head welcomes anyone looking for a relaxing adventure in the wild landscape of Ireland.
 Offering an unforgettable hiking experience, the 58-mile-long Sheep’s Head Way with a mild climate and flourishing nature is a fantastic way to explore the area on foot.